nonJerry/VeraBot/README.md

 ## Setup at the beginning

-It is important that the highest role of the bot is above the membership role because it won't be able to give or remove the role otherwise!
+It is important that the highest role of the bot is above the membership role because it won't be able to give or remove the role otherwise! <br>

+For a more detailed version including screenshots and also explaining all other settings please refer to [this document](settings.md). <br>

-The following commands can only be used by someone with Administrator permissions.
+The initial setup commands can only be used by someone with Administrator permissions. <br>

 It is required the following attributes using the given commands before the bot will work for your server:
 - VTuber Name using `$setVTuber <name>`